Encoding 8-bit video at 8/10/12-bit in Handbrake (x264/x265)

-- Only 4 speed settings and 3 tune settings are available.
+- Only 4 speed settings are available and they all utilize Tune: None.
 Reason is that encode times calculated during the initial test runs were really brutal so I had to make a few cuts.
 Since I already have full speed/tune settings in the x264 vs x265 vs VP8 vs VP9 comparison page, I didn't feel too bad about removing them here.

 - 1080p refers to the "pre-cropped" version.
 Once black bars were cropped, the dimensions became 1920x800.